-Based on a state point analysis with two secondary clarifiers in operation (Figure 3.10), with a SVI of 129 mL/g and a peak hour flow of 5.6 mgd, the maximum MLSS concentration is 2,300 mg/L and the resultant surface overflow rate (SOR) is 1400 gpd/sf which is higher than the core design and reliability/redundancy criteria of 1,250 gpd/SF/day, as outlined in Chapter 1.
+Based on a state point analysis with two secondary clarifiers in operation (Figure 3.10), with a SVI of 129 mL/g and a peak hour flow of 6.05 mgd, the maximum MLSS concentration is 2,300 mg/L and the resultant surface overflow rate (SOR) is 1400 gpd/sf which is higher than the core design and reliability/redundancy criteria of 1,250 gpd/SF/day, as outlined in Chapter 1.
 In addition, with one secondary clarifier out of service for repairs, the second secondary clarifier cannot pass the summer peak hour flow as the SOR increases above our maximum design criteria of 1,250 gpd/sf to 1,730 gpd/sf.
 With only one secondary clarifier in operation, the peak flow that the clarifier can pass is 2.5 mgd and the maximum MLSS concentration under this condition is 2000 mg/L (Figure 3.11).
-Therefore, to provide adequate peak wet weather capacity and sufficient redundancy to take one clarifier out of service during summer months, it is recommended that one additional secondary clarifier is provided.
+Therefore, to provide adequate hydraulic capacity and redundancy to take one clarifier out of service during the summer months, one additional secondary clarifier is recommended.
 With three secondary clarifiers in service during the peak hour flow, the state point analysis predicts that the maximum MLSS concentration can increases to 3,400 mg/L (Figure 3.12).